soren42/BungieNetPlatform/wiki-docs/v2/schemas/Destiny-Definitions-DestinyActivityGuidedBlockDefinition.md

 ---- | ---- | -----------
 guidedMaxLobbySize | integer:int32 | The maximum amount of people that can be in the waiting lobby. guidedMinLobbySize | integer:int32 | The minimum amount of people that can be in the waiting lobby. guidedDisbandCount | integer:int32 | If -1, the guided group cannot be disbanded.
-Otherwise, take the total # of players in the activityand subtract this number: that is the total # of votes needed for the guided group to disband.
+Otherwise, take the total # of players in the activity and subtract this number: that is the total # of votes needed for the guided group to disband.

 ## Example
 ```javascript